PacketFence Clustering Guide

 3.6.2.
 Domain join

-Next, make sure to join domains through Configuration → Policies And Access Control → Domains → Active Directory Domains on each node.
+Next, make sure to join domains through Configuration → Policies and Access Control → Domains → Active Directory Domains on each node.
+Please refer to Domain joining on a PacketFence cluster v14.x for detailed steps.

 4. Understanding the Galera cluster synchronization